Permiso-io-tools/azure-activity-log-axe/README.md

 This comprehensive view enables better and quicker detection decisions by providing all the expected fields in one place.

 Current testing indicates an average error rate of approximately 0.2%.
 This rate may vary and may be taken into consideration during use.
-Overall this grouping for our own detection use as been invaluable in providing greater consistency and reliability then built in correlation and operation Ids on their own.
+Overall this grouping for our own detection use has been invaluable in providing greater consistency and reliability then built in correlation and operation Ids on their own (which carry a higher error rate in grouping).

 <div align="center">
     <img width="100%" src="https://github.com/EadesCloudDef/azure-activity-log-axe/blob/main/images/whatItDoes.png">